Light replacement to resume after nesting bird deaths

 Renu did not respond to requests for comment.
 The SPCA said the investigation had concluded and no charges were filed.
 Glass declined to comment.

 In an online post last week, the village announced that with the breeding season over, the light upgrades will resume.
-There will be a new subcontractor performing the work, Roland’s Electric, of Deer Park.
+There will be a new subcontractor performing the work, Deer Park-based Roland’s Electric.

 "Our teams have been given guidance on how to tend for any bird that is unable to fend for itself, and we have volunteers on call to rescue birds and take them to sanctuary," the village post stated.